nats-io/prometheus-nats-exporter/README.md

 # Monitoring

-The NATS Prometheus exporter exposes metrics through an HTTP interface, and will default to `http://0.0.0.0:7777/metrics`.
+The NATS Prometheus exporter exposes metrics through an HTTP interface, and will default to:
+`http://0.0.0.0:7777/metrics`.

+When `--http_user` and `--http_pass` is used, you will need to set the username password in prometheus.
+See `basic_auth` in the prometheus configuration.

 It will return output that is readable by Prometheus.